A Mother’s Prerogative: An Interview with Reverend Marguerite Morris (Part 1)

 And I’ll tell you something else- probably not one of your questions, but I dream, and I am not Catholic, at all, but I dream that Mother Teresa blessed my ministry.
 I will say that just as I’m sitting here with you, I had a dream that Mother Teresa took my face in her hands and she kissed me on both cheeks.
 Dreamed it, just like I’m sitting here having the conversation, so that was blessing my ministry.

-So, as far as actually answering the call and being ordained, it was about 1992.
+As far as actually answering the call and being ordained, it was about 1992.
 I felt the calling… one day I just felt the presence of the Lord on me so much one Sunday.
 It felt like it was a physical thing, a knot in my stomach.
 And I’m riding down the road and I feel this knot in my stomach and I’m feeling sick.
 And I realized in my mind it was the weight of souls and I couldn’t bear that weight.
 I said to the Lord, I said, “God, God, if it’s you, I’ll do what you want me to do.
 I’ll do your will, just take this off of me and I’ll do what you want me to do.”

 And at that moment that weight lifted, but it was the weight of souls on my spirit.
 And I said yes to God.
 Since then I’ve been ordained several times, ‘cause you know, when you change churches and change denominations and all, people take you through their own ordinations… I’m going through the ordination process with the AME church, the African Methodist Episcopal Church, which hopefully will be my last ordination for life!